TheArturthur/CoppermindScraper/Cosmere/Dockson.md

 ## Appearance and Personality

 Dockson has a squarish face, which Kelsier observes is well-suited to his moderately stocky build.
 He has black hair and sports a short half-beard, the Scadrian term for a goatee.
-Since he "first put forth whiskers some twenty years before," we can assume Dockson is middle-aged by the events of Mistborn.
+Since he "first put forth whiskers some twenty years before," we can assume Dockson is middle-aged by the [[Collapse\|Collapse]].
 He often wears clothing of noble origin.
 Both Sazed and Vin feel noble suits fit him better than the others in the crew.
 Dockson is responsible for keeping the crew operational, demonstrating aptitude for organization and administration.
 Most often he tries to direct [[Kelsier\|Kelsier]] and the others but allows himself to joke with the other members from time to time.
 He is quite diligent in his duties to ensure the crew has everything they need to remain functioning and is sometimes quite stern.
 Dockson's humor is quite dry and sarcastic, but he keeps it somewhat reserved.
-Thought this is likely how he deals with difficult situations.
+Though this is likely how he deals with difficult situations.
 This can be seen in his sarcastic comments to Kelsier and in his dry comments, shortly after having seen how [[Vin\|Vin]] was abused by [[Camon\|Camon]].
 After Kelsier's death, however, his mirth vanishes.
 He regrets the way he's become.
 He feels he is a man who has gotten what he wanted, but realizes he shouldn't have desired it so badly.
 Despite this, his role as administrator never falters.
 At least prior to Kelsier being sent to the [[Pits of Hathsin\|Pits of Hathsin]], Dockson was into brawling.